 When you purchase a new car, truck, SUV, or crossover, the manufacturer includes warranties for the vehicle.
 Generally, there are two warranties.
 The first is called the “bumper-to-bumper warranty.”
-Another commonly-used name for this warranty is “comprehensive warranty.”
+Another commonly-used name for this vehicle warranty is “comprehensive warranty.”
 It covers everything the manufacturer provides coverage for, and is the one most likely to help you when something goes wrong.

 A bumper-to-bumper warranty is generally shorter in duration and miles than the longer drivetrain or powertrain warranty covering limited major systems in the vehicle.
 Technically, the two overlap, but you need not worry about the other warranty while you are covered under a bumper-to-bumper warranty.
 Your manufacturer’s dealer will handle the repairs without you needing to know the fine print.